DanWahlin/openai-acs-msgraph/README.md

     CHANNEL_ID=<ID_OF_YOUR_CHANNEL_IN_TEAMS>
     ```

-1. Run `npm install`.
+1. Run `npm install` to install dependencies.

+1. Run `docker-compose up` in a console window to start the Postgresql server.

+1. Open a separate command window and run `npm start-api` to start the backend API service.
+This should automatically populate the database with sample data.

-1. Run `npm start`.
+1. Open a separate command window and run `npm start`.

-1. Login using your Microsoft 365 Developer tenant account.
+1. Go to the browser and login using your Microsoft 365 Developer tenant account.
 Note that currently, you'll have to add files, Teams chats, emails, calendar events, etc. (that use the company names shown in the app) manually to see them pulled into the app.
 You won't see any results at all when you load the app otherwise - aside from the app's customers.
 I'm planning to provide an automated way to add the other items in the future.